-Spend an unforgettable night in the desert, gaze at a million of stars and get ready for your next day at Kata Tjuta National Park.
+Spend an unforgettable night in the desert, gazing at a million of stars.

-Visit Uluru at your own pace, enjoy the beauty of the sun rising over one of the world’s largest monoliths, challenge yourselves with guided and unguided walks through Uluru – Kata Tjuta National Park and be rewarded with hearty meals in the evening, friendly chats and nights full of stars.
+Visit Uluru at your own pace, enjoy the beauty of the sun rising over one of the world’s largest monoliths, challenge yourself with guided and unguided walks through Uluru and Kata Tjuta National Park and be rewarded with hearty meals in the evening and starry nights.

-Explore Kings Canyon with the guided 6km Canyon Rim Walk in one of the most spectacular areas of the outback.
+Explore Kings Canyon with the 7km Canyon Rim Walk and watch the sun rise in one of the most spectacular outback spots.

-Spend 3 full days in the Australian outback, learn more about the local flora, fauna, bush tucker, ancient paintings and the Dreamtime stories of this Anangu sacred site.
+This tour will allow you to spend 3 full days in the Australian outback and learn more about the local flora and fauna as well as the ancient paintings and Dreamtime stories of the Anangu sacred site.

 Gather around a fire at night, share stories with fellow intrepid travellers, gaze at a million of stars and make everlasting memories!

-Enjoy a glass of sparkling wine while watching the sun setting over Uluru.
-You will be guided to Uluru sunset viewing area to watch as the rock changes colour before your very eyes.
+Want an unforgettable Uluru experience?
+This one is for you.
+Enjoy a glass of sparkling wine while watching the sun setting over Uluru and admiring the rock as it changes its colours before your very eyes.

-After dinner, you will be transferred back to Ayers Rock Resort and then dropped off at your hotel.
+After dinner, you will be transferred back to your accommodation.

 What you need to know…